 Narrative: While there is no fiscal impa act to this ordina ance, there is a little over \$400,000 in the Hotel/Motel Lodging Tax Fund to be uti ilized for lodg ing tax grants.
 Funding Source ☐ One-time ⊠ Recurring □ N/A Specify funding source: Ta ixes Is this funding source susta ainable for fu ture years, mon ths, etc?
 Yes.
-The Lodging Tax is levied upon the sale of lodging from hotels, mo otels, short-te erm rentals etc. Expense Occurrence One-time □ Recurring □ N/A Other budget impacts: (re venue genera ating, match req uirements, etc.) N/A Operations Impacts (If N N/A, please give a brief des scription as to why) What impacts would the p proposal have on historically excluded communities?
+The Lodging Tax is levied upon the sale of lodging from hotels, mo otels, short-te erm rentals etc. Expense Occurrence One-time ⊠ Recurring □ N/A Other budget impacts: (re venue genera ating, match req uirements, etc.) N/A Operations Impacts (If N N/A, please give a brief des scription as to why) What impacts would the p oronosal have on historically excluded communities?
 What impacts would the p n oposai nave on mistorically t excluded communities: This ordinance codifies the a nrocess for recommending funding to cultural events.
 This ordinance codines the e process for recommending runding to cultural events.
-How will data be collected d analyzod a nd rangeted can cerning the effect of the program/policy by racial, isability, sexual orientation, or other existing ational origin, ilicollie level, u isability, sexual orientation, or other existing disparities?
+How will data be collected d analyzod a nd raparted can cerning the effect of the program/policy by racial, isability, sexual orientation, or other existing ational origin, ilicollie level, u isability, sexual orientation, or other existing disparities?
 This and a second second :f:. • rements.
-Overall lodging tax reporting requirements program report could include information regarding s to cultural e vents hosted by organizations representing historically excluded communities. l regarding th e effectiveness of this program, policy or product to ensure it is the right solution?
-Lodging tax reporting requ uirements are governed by Ro CW 67.28.1816.
-1 - • icies, including the Comprehensive Plan, Sustainability Action Plan, Capital Impro vement Prog ram, Neighborh ood Master Plans, Council Resolutions, and others?
+Overall lodging tax reporting requirements are governed by RCW 67.28.1816.
+Internally, the City's program report could include information regarding funding recommendations to cultural events hosted by organizations representing historically excluded communities. l regarding th e effectiveness of this program, policy or product to ensure it is the right solution?
+Lodging tax reporting requ uirements are governed by Ro CW 67.28.1816. - • icies, including the Comprehensive Plan, Sustainability Action Plan, Capital Impro vement Prog ram, Neighborh ood Master Plans, Council Resolutions, and others?
 Mayor Brown's Transition Report - Mal ke it possible fo or neighborhood and cultural activities and e events to thr ive.
 Comprehensive Plan: Socia al Health - Ar ts and Cultural Enrichment